graearea/graearea.github.io/index.md

 - I want a custom size width or height
   - OK.
 It'll cost you another £5
 - How tight do I make it?
   - Not very.
-Tweak it up a bit, if you hear cracking noises, stop!. use a bit of loctite on the thread if you have it.
+Tweak it up a bit, if you hear cracking noises, stop!
 - Do I need to bolt it?
 Will it friction fit?
   - Maybe.
 I suspect a bit of superglue or epoxy would fix it in place as the plugs have deep insertion but I haven't tried this.
 - What size do I get?